 15 April 2020

-Here are our wonderful 2020 entrants for the Auckland Ballance Farm Environment Awards.
+Here are our wonderful 2020 entrants for the Waikato Ballance Farm Environment Awards.
 We congratulate them all for becoming involved in the awards programme - it's a privilege to have learned more about their food and fibre production businesses.

 Tony, Fran and Lucas Allcock, AJ and FC Allcock — Te Awamutu